orbitalchicken/Roadmap/Triaged.md

 	mate: sound preview not work correctly, bug is like on LMDE before some package updates – file manager just disappear and sound continues play.
 	mintmenu: show duplicates when item is in multiple categories (LibreOffice, gnome-disks) installing in russian doesn't apply locale properly (/etc/default/locale does indeed show quotes around ru_RU.UTF-8 but that's normal/expected.
 When testing Russian installation, system and desktop are properly l10n'd in Russian here.)
+	system:	Xorg does not start on my ati r128 video card.
+This seems to be an upstream issue in xorg 1.14, but you did mention the b43 hang issue in Maya.

 Upstream
 --------